RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's highly recommended to use filenames that are corresponding to the full name of the game, otherwise you will need to manually feed the scraper the game name when scraping which is very tedious.

-**Note:** Symlinks are supported for both ROM directories and individual game files, but make sure to not symlink between files within the same system directory or there may be undefined application behavior when scraping, launching games etc.
+Symlinks are supported for both ROM directories and individual game files, but make sure to not symlink between files within the same system directory or there may be undefined application behavior when scraping, launching games etc.

 The default game folder is ~/ROMs.
-On Unix this defaults to /home/\<username\>/ROMs, on macOS /Users/\<username\>/ROMs and on Windows C:\Users\\<username\>\ROMs\.
+On Unix this defaults to `/home/<username>/ROMs`, on macOS `/Users/<username>/ROMs` and on Windows `C:\Users\<username>\ROMs`.
 If the --home command line option was used to start ES-DE, the tilde symbol will resolve to whatever directory was passed as an argument to this option.

 Assuming the default ROM directory is used, we need to create a subdirectory corresponding to the \<path\> tag in es_systems.xml, for this example it's `nes`.